LeviB121/SalaryCalculatorFromCSV/README.md

 java -jar technicalAssesmentEvident.jar "csv file" group

-Will need to provide the full path to the CSV file with no quotes.
+Will need to provide the full path to a CSV file with no quotes.

+CSV Schema: Name,Rate,Hours,Role